Recoskie/JDasm/index.md

 # Help, and documentation.

-JFH-Disassembly allows you to decompile software.
+J-Disassembly allows you to decompile software.

 Allowing you to create source code, of binary files no matter what operating system you are on, or CPU.

-JFH-Disassembly also visualizes binary data, and file types.
-Showing you what every binary digit read, and it's use.
+J-Disassembly also visualizes binary data, and file types.
+Showing you what every binary digit read, and is use for.

 This tool is also a hex editor, and data forensics tool, for binary files that is fun, visual, easy to use, and understand.